 The clouds did occasionally part, allowing us glimpses of Rincón de la Vieja Volcano which, following impressive explosions in February of 2012, has been put firmly back on the active volcano list unlike the now inactive Arenal Volcano.

 Close to the action in Rincón de la Vieja

-On a clear day you can see the crater of Rincón de la Vieja Volcano from almost any point on the spawling grounds of the Blue River Resort & Hot Springs which has 20 cabañas, each with more than 700 square feet (65 square meters) of space and all the amenities you’d expect in a much swankier location including a huge TV, air conditioning, two double beds and an enormous bathroom all starting at US$127 for up to five people including breakfast, taxes and use of all of the hot springs.
-A family of five would pay more than that just for hot springs access in Arenal.
+On a clear day you can see the crater of Rincón de la Vieja Volcano from almost any point on the sprawling grounds of the Blue River Resort & Hot Springs which has 20 cabañas, each with more than 700 square feet (65 square meters) of space and all the amenities you’d expect in a much swankier location including a huge TV, A/C, two double beds, and an enormous bathroom all starting at US$127 for up to five people including breakfast, taxes, and use of all of the hot springs.
+A family of four would pay more than that just for hot springs access in Arenal.

 Welcome to extreme tubing

 When the guides for our rafting trip on the Rio Azul (Blue River) handed us not only a helmet but elbow pads as well we thought he was just being overly cautious.
 Isn’t tubing like napping on the water during which the biggest danger is losing hold of the tube toting the cooler full of beer?
 Not this time.